The Japan Airlines First Class Lounge in Terminal 2 at Tokyo Narita airport

 Looking out on an aircraft from Terminal 2

-By the time I got back it was about 7:15am, and that other passenger was still sat on the floor waiting.
+By the time I returned at around 7:15am, that same passenger was still sitting patiently on the floor.

-I put my bag down, thinking I was going to have a 15 min wait, when another passenger arrived, waltzed past the both of us, walked up to the automated sliding doors, they opened and he was in!
+I put my bag down, resigned to a 15-minute wait — when another passenger arrived, strolled past both of us, walked straight up to the automated sliding doors… and they opened.

-I looked at the passenger sat on the floor and we shared that knowing look.
-Why on earth didn’t someone check whether the sliding door had been unlocked?
+I looked at the floor-sitting passenger and we shared a knowing glance.
+Why on earth had no one checked whether the doors were already unlocked?

 The Japan Airlines First Class Lounge on Level 4